-Apart from the places I mentioned above, another nearby place that attracts plenty of tourists each year is Kalagarh Wildlife Sanctuary; which is actually a part of Corbett landscape and a heaven for wildlife and photography enthusiasts.
+Apart from the places I mentioned above, another nearby place that attracts plenty of tourists each year is Kalagarh Wildlife Sanctuary.
+It is actually a part of the Corbett landscape and heaven for wildlife and photography enthusiasts.
 It is not exactly near Lansdowne though and to get here, you will have to come down to Kotdwar and then go to Kalagarh.

 If you are into trekking then you can talk to any of the local tour operators and spend a couple of days trekking into the woods.
 Bird watching is another popular activity here but you may actually have to go to Kalagarh for that.
 The simplest activity however will be boating in Bhulla Lake.

 Second thing is that there are really no budget hotels here.
-The weekday / weekend logic applies here as well.
-If you came between Monday to Friday then you will be able to get a room for Rs.
+The weekday/weekend logic applies here as well.
+If you come between Monday to Friday then you will be able to get a room for Rs.
 1000 to R. 1500.
 If you arrived on Saturday or Sunday, then expect the prices to be around Rs.
 2000 to Rs.
 2500.
 If it was a long weekend and there was a tourist rush, expect the prices to be close to Rs.
 3000 for very average hotels.